navana-tech/hotwords-validator/README.md

 ## Ouput
 - A new file <hotwords_file>_validated.txt will be created in the same folder.
-- Each line shows the hotword/phrase and validation feedback specifying invlaid characters.
+- Each line shows the hotword/phrase and validation feedback specifying invalid characters.

 ```
 bodhi | ✅ OK